UnionOfRAD/manual/en/common-tasks/caching.md

 > NOTE:

-> By default, caching is enabled in Lithium
+> By default, caching is enabled in li3

 ## Setting Configuration Options